zet3423/test/README.md

 IMPORTANT!
 YOUR BUILD WILL FAIL IF YOU DO NOT LINK YOUR PROJECT TO AWS BACKEND!

-Follow these steps to link it:
+Follow these steps to link it:.

 1. Install Node.JS -> https://nodejs.org/en/download/